popbee/waxbee/README.md

 * Simon Stapleton to get ADB started and immense work for the upcoming support for Intuos ADB.
 * Intuos1/2 Tools & serial number support by Chris Dragon of [www.dracoventions.com]
-* Portions of the code (and moslty understanding) from the open source Linux Wacom driver
+* Portions of the code (and mostly understanding) from the open source Linux Wacom driver
 * prjc.com for the basic USB & HID code for the Teensy
 * Thanks to all people helping out!